bamboo poles

 Bamboo shoots

 Some farmers sell shoots at urban farmers markets and to high end Japanese restaurants; others supply local asian grocers.
-I sell shoots mail order by using USPS priority FlatRate boxes.
+I sell shoots mail order by using USPS Priority FlatRate boxes.
 Florida Grown Specialties, Inc. is planting tissue cultured Dendrocalamus asper.
 Its shoot processing facility is ready to receive and sell the expected shoots.

 learn more